-Members may change beneficiary designations at any time during their membership or after retirement using the PERA Change Form.
-This form is available for downloading and printing or will be mailed upon request.
-Employers are encouraged to distribute the PERA Change Form to new employees as part of their orientation materials.
+Members may change beneficiary designations at any time during their membership or after retirement using the MY PERA online system.
+Members may also download and print the PERA Change Form and then mail the completed form to PERA.
+Employers are encouraged to provide information about the MY PERA system to new employees as part of their orientation materials.
+You may also distribute the PERA Change Form to new retirement plan members.